 In October 2018 a legislative study commissioned to provide lawmakers with more information before they vote on a bill recommended that Indiana join the seven US states that have already legalized sports wagering.

 Finally, we’ll look into which sports are likely to attract the most gambling action when legalization does come to the Hoosier state for when betting is legalized, and we also answer the question of whether it’s legal to bet on fantasy sports and DFS in Indiana right now.

-Consider this page your one-stop-shop for everything related to sports betting in Indiana.
+This page is packed with everything related to sports betting, and mobile sports betting in Indiana.

 To find out more about other parts of the country, read our comprehensive US legal sports betting guides for each state where you can learn about fast withdrawal betting sites for each state and have access to betting odds and information concerning payout processes and banking methods for the sportsbooks legally allowed to operate in your area.